Testing an exact diffraction formula with gravitational wave source lensed by a supermassive black hole in binary systems: Introduction

+Different from lensed EM wave, lensed GW poses unique challenges due to the potentially long wavelengths of detectable GWs, whose wavelength can approach or even exceed the scale of celestial objects \cite{Takahashi_Thesis}.
+This characteristic increases the likelihood of diffraction effects occurring in lensed GWs.
+Assuming a point mass lens model, diffraction effects become significant, when the lens mass is less than $10^5M_\odot\left(\frac{f}{\rm Hz} \right)^{-1}$ for GWs.

+The traditional diffraction integral formula for GW lensing has been extensively studied and applied in various contexts\cite{1992grle.book.....S,1999PThPS.133..137N,Takahashi_Thesis}.
+However, this formula has a limitation: it neglects large-angle diffraction, which can lead to inaccuracies in specific scenarios.
+To address this issue, Guo and Lu \cite{2020PhRvD.102l4076G} introduced a more general diffraction integral formula.
+Although this exact formula typically yields results consistent with the traditional, approximate formula in most cases, it offers improved accuracy in those special instances where large-angle diffraction is significant.
+In this paper, we aim to explore how to empirically test this exact formula in specific scenarios.
+We will compare the differences between the approximate and exact diffraction integral formulas, discussing whether these differences are detectable.
+Our investigation aims to provide a more comprehensive understanding of GW lensing and diffraction effects, paving the way for more accurate future studies in this field.

 This paper is organized as follows.
-In Section~\ref{sec:the}, we review the theoretical framework of the new general diffractive integral formula, and discuss the accuracy of the traditional diffraction integral.
+In Section~\ref{sec:the}, we review the theoretical framework of the general diffraction integral formula, and discuss the accuracy of the approximate diffraction integral.
 Then we investigate observable differences in Section~\ref{sec:diff}.
 Finally, some discussions on our results are summarized in Section~\ref{sec:dis} and we draw conclusions in Section~\ref{sec:con}.
 Throughout the paper, we adopt the geometrical unit system $G=c=1$.